mak448a/repo/README.md

 This repo contains apps from various authors.
 To maintain safety, they are sourced directly from their GitHub pages.

-Please open an issue or a pull request to add more!
+Please open an issue or a pull request to add more or update!

 Apps:
 - YTLitePlus